What is the full form of GIS?

 - These characteristics are recognized as representations of points, lines, regions, or rasters.
 Road records can be processed as lines, for example, in the map of a city, and borders could be documented as zones, and aerial photos can be saved as raster data.

 - GIS stores data using spatial indices that enable the characteristics of any arbitrary area on a map to be defined.

 - For instance, within a specified radius of a point, or all the roads or routes which pass via a territory, a GIS can easily identify and quantify all of the areas.

 - Some information, combined with tabular data, may be spatial.
-In specific, attribute information about extra information about each of the spatial features.

 - For instance, spatial data is the actual location of the hospitals in a geographical area.
 The attribute data is additional information such as hospital name, quality of care, and bed size.